Writing

 My nonfiction books to date include Nature and Wellbeing in the Digital Age (2017), a beginner’s guide to technobiophilia with practical activities; Technobiophilia: nature and cyberspace (2013), a study of nature metaphors in cyberculture; and Hello World: travels in virtuality (2004), a travelogue/memoir of life online.
 Also, ‘Creative Writing: A Handbook For Workshop Leaders’ (1995) and most recently I contributed to ’25: Celebrating 25 Years of Nottingham Trent University’s MA in Creative Writing‘, which I founded in 1994.

-I’m a regular contributor to Orion Magazine, and have written for Aeon, Slate, Mashable, The Guardian, and others.
-I’ve also published extensively in both print and online, and initiated numerous online writing projects including The Noon Quilt, now an iconic image of the early days of the web.
+I have been a regular contributor to Orion Magazine, and written for Aeon, Slate, Mashable, The Guardian, The Conversation and others.
+I’ve also published extensively in both print and online, and initiated numerous online writing projects including The Noon Quilt (1999), now an iconic image of the early days of the web.

-In 2013 I took voluntary severance from my job as a Professor of New Media at De Montfort University, Leicester.
-I’m now a freelance writer and consultant, and a Visiting Fellow in The Media School at Bournemouth University.
+In 2013 I took voluntary severance from my job as Professor of New Media at De Montfort University, Leicester and went to live by the sea in Dorset to write what I wanted in my own time.

 I’ve been researching and thinking about computers and the internet since the late 1980s.
 I fell into cyberspace in 1995 when I discovered the virtual world of LambdaMOO and was inspired to found the trAce Online Writing Centre, an early global online community which ran for ten years.
 Since then I’ve spent much of every day online.
 I’ve written about digital life, lived it, and helped many others to join the wired world.
 Today I’m still in love with being wired, but I have questions.
 Where are we headed?
 What should we be doing to ensure that our digital lives are healthy, mindful and productive?